 Johanna Konta forced to withdraw from Wimbledon due to coronavirus close contact

+British number one Johanna Konta was ruled out of Wimbledon on the eve of the tournament after a member of her team tested positive for Covid-19.

-Johanna Konta has withdrawn from Wimbledon after being classified as a close contact of a positive test for Covid-19, organisers have announced.
+Organisers announced late on Sunday evening that the 30-year-old, who was seeded 27, had been classified as a close contact of a positive case.

-A member of the British number one’s team showed Covid symptoms on Sunday morning and a subsequent PCR test returned a positive result.
+A member of Konta’s three-strong team of fiance Jackson Wade, coach Dan Smethurst and fitness coach Gill Myburgh showed Covid symptoms on Sunday morning and a subsequent PCR test returned a positive result.

-Konta will now be required to spend 10 days in self-isolation and will be replaced in the Wimbledon singles by lucky loser Yafan Wang of China.
+Konta, who faces dropping well outside the top 30, will now be required to spend 10 days in self-isolation and will be replaced in the singles draw by lucky loser Wang Yafan of China.

-A statement from the All England Lawn Tennis Club (AELTC) read: “A member of Johanna Konta’s team presented with Covid-19 symptoms this morning and immediately isolated and undertook a PCR test in accordance with the Championships’ testing protocols.
+A statement from the All England Club read: “A member of Johanna Konta’s team presented with Covid-19 symptoms this morning and immediately isolated and undertook a PCR test in accordance with the Championships’ testing protocols.

 “A positive result was returned which resulted in the AELTC, together with Public Health England identifying Johanna Konta to be a close contact.